fresh-eggs/fresh-eggs.github.io/xband_post.md

 .ENDS
 ```

+This payload should give us some visual feedback confirming that our payload runs by resetting some control registers and setting the screen green.

 ### Running the Payload on Real Hardware
 In order to deliver this packet to real hardware, I decided to get a copy of the Roofgarden server running locally.